 An unfair label leads to a horror classification and reputation

-The so-called ‘war on drugs’ from the late 1960s and the Nixon era ’70s induced public paranoia, disgust; even horror in people’s minds for marijuana.
+The so-called ‘war on drugs’ from the late 1960s and the Nixon era ’70s induced public paranoia, disgust; even horror in public’s mind for marijuana.

-From the average public standpoint this was largely due to marijuana being firmly linked in ordinary people’s minds to the counterculture of the ’60s, misinformation from government agencies, crime with the explosion of underground ‘drug’ distribution, misuse, uncontrolled abuse and the outlawed drug label – schedule 1 (of no medical benefit or purpose!) that accompanied this broad assault.
+From the average public standpoint this was largely due to marijuana being firmly linked in ordinary people’s minds to the counterculture of the ’60s, propaganda from government agencies that ‘dope’ damaged the brain, crime with the explosion of underground ‘drug’ distribution, misuse, uncontrolled abuse and the outlawed drug label – schedule 1 (of no medical benefit or purpose!) that accompanied this broad assault.

 The initiation of a journey into the unknown and healing by the most powerful psychedelic

 My own breakthrough experience was in 2014 with the profound and powerful DMT psychoactive healing plant medicine from the Amazon: ayahuasca.

 I am an Australian but have lived and worked in China for many years.
 I had not had any reason to use plant medicines while in China but I was utterly fascinated with the amazing and complex treasure trove of natural plant medicines for every ailment that is a part of Chinese culture.

 This cornucopia of complex herbal remedies is available everywhere in China and has been for thousands of years here, including some psychoactive herbs used to induce lucid dreaming, which I have recently bought here in China, one being Tian Men Dong.
 This herb valued by Taoist monks and can help you have lucid flying dreams.
 In this country, Drug Stores (or Chemist shop if you are a Brit or Aussie) run two sections, a modern Western medicine section, and a traditional Chinese section; like an old apothecary where strange dried plants and substances are weighed and mixed on battered, brass traditional scales.